-Detailed meteorological conditions at both stations during the period of interest are plotted in Fig. 3.
-No precipitation was recorded at either station in the period from 27 October 2011 to 3 December 2011.
-During this period, temperatures ranged between -6.6 °C and 19.5 °C and relative humidity between 19 and 100 % (extreme values from both stations).
+Detailed meteorological conditions at both climate stations and from the temperature/humidity logger gradient as well as atmospheric soundings during the period of interest are plotted in Figs. 3 and 4, respectively.
+No precipitation was recorded at either station in the period 27 October 2011 to 3 December 2011.
+During this period, temperatures ranged between -6.6 °C and 19.5 °C and relative humidity between 19 and 100% (extreme values from both stations).
 However, distinct differences were observed between the two stations.
 On the valley floor, Garmisch-Partenkirchen experienced more pronounced daily cycles of temperature and humidity, and the mean daily minimum temperature in the period was well below freezing (-1.5 °C).
-Daily maximum relative humidity was frequently close to 100 % (cf. Fig. 3).
-In contrast the Felsenkanzel station at 1260 m a.s.l. measured less extreme daily cycles with a mean daily minimum temperature of 4.9 °C and a mean daily maximum humidity of 67.2 %.
+Daily maximum relative humidity was frequently close to 100% (cf. Fig. 3).
+In contrast, the Felsenkanzel station at 1260 m a.s.l. measured